bwmarrin/go-alone/README.md

 **For help with this package or general Go discussion, please join the [Discord Gophers](https://discord.gg/0f1SbxBZjYq9jLBk) chat server.**

+## Status @ 2017-02-21
+This package should **NOT** be considered stable and completed.
+While I feel the majority of this package is where I want it to be - there is still a good chance of some breaking changes in the near future.
+I would guess within a month I will have the API stable/locked.

 ## Getting Started

 ### Installing